hanshasselberg/i0rek.github.io/_drafts/consul_dns.markdown

 ### Conclusion

 I hope I shed some light on Consuls DNS interface!
 It certainly helped me a lot to dig into it.
 For our reverse proxy kind of project I decided to use [consul-template](https://github.com/hashicorp/consul-template) instead.
+I want to thank [Torsten](http://torsten.io) for his great feedback on this post!
+Thanks for reading.